-Looking for the best surf kayaks?
+Looking for the best surf kayak?
 You’ve come to the right place.
 Surf kayaking is a seriously fun and exciting sport, and it requires a very specific watercraft.
-Surf kayaks need to be able to handle waves and white water, while being comfortable enough for long paddling sessions in the ocean.
+You will need a Surf kayak that is able to handle waves and white water, while being comfortable enough for long paddling sessions in the ocean.

 Follow our guide below for everything you need to know about choosing surf kayaks.
 We’ve included reviews of the 9 best surf kayaks available for all kinds of paddlers.

 Surf kayaking is a sport where you surf waves in the ocean with a kayak.
 Much like regular surfing, kayakers paddle into breaking waves, and ride the face of the wave.
 The advantage of this is that waves are easier to catch with a kayak (as you have more paddle power), and you can easily ride in white water.

 A surf kayak is any kayak that is suitable for riding waves.
 These are typically single-person kayaks that are relatively short and compact.
 The kayak should be easy to maneuver, and able to handle fast moving water.